Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/ecm.md

 be equipped on the right inboard pylon (station 6).

 > 💡 Due to engine limitations, effectiveness of all jammers in DCS are identical.
+> Equipping multiple jammers does not increase their strength or coverage.

 ## Controls